 Well, no, not necessarily.
 Lyft drivers work as independent contractors, so Lyft won’t always immediately take responsibility for anything the drivers do—even when you end up hurt in a Lyft car.

 Lyft often will get involved in some capacity, however, as the company carries insurance policies to cover drivers just in case the drivers don’t buy enough coverage themselves.
-Each state sets different requirements, but ultimately, you need an attorney who knows the “ins and outs” of the law to make sure you can put Lyft and its insurance companies on the hook for your injuries whenever possible.
+Each state sets different requirements, including Texas, but ultimately, you need an attorney who knows the “ins and outs” of the law to make sure you can put Lyft and its insurance companies on the hook for your injuries whenever possible.

 INSIDER TIP—Lyft WILL Make the Claims Process Harder Than Necessary